julian10m/julian10m.github.io/_posts/2022-04-02-Lagrange-Interpolation.md

 $$p(x_0) = \alpha_0$$

 Since $p(x_0) = 0$, then $\alpha_0 = 0$.
-If there are still doubts, you can replicate this analysis for the remaining $n$ x-values, and finally convince yourself that Lagrange's solution is indeed a base the $n + 1$ polynomium space.
-Simply beautiful, isn't it?
+If you are still hesitating, I invite you to replicate this analysis for the remaining $n$ values.
+At this point, voila, we have provedd that Lagrange's solution is indeed a base of the $n + 1$ polynomium space.
+His solution is simply beautiful, isn't it?

-The last point I want to address is how to implement Lagrange's interpolation.
+Now that we know many things about Lagrange's interpolation, the last point I want to address is how to implement it efficiently in code.
 To reason about this, let's first write down the final expression of $p(x)$:

 $$p(x) = \sum_{i=0}^n y_i \frac{\prod_{j \neq i}x - x_j}{\prod_{j \neq i}x_i - x_j}$$

+And I will continue writing soon...